e2d2iCode/tmpl-repo-nodejs/README.md

 ### Key goals

-This template is designed to help you quickly launch projects with a focus on
+This template is designed to help you quickly launch NodeJS projects with a focus on

-- Providing a standardized, language-agnostic project structure that is easy to understand and extend.
+- Providing a standardized, NodeJS-centric project structure that is easy to understand and extend.
-- Accelerating project setup by including essential configuration, documentation, and best-practices files out of the box.
+- Accelerating NodeJS project setup by including essential configuration, documentation, and best-practices files out of the box.
-- Supporting multi-platform and multi-language development with minimal friction.
+- Supporting modern NodeJS development with minimal friction.
-- Promoting code reuse, maintainability, and clarity across different environments and teams.
+- Promoting code reuse, maintainability, and clarity across different NodeJS environments and teams.
 - Reducing onboarding time for new contributors by documenting folder purposes and workflows.
-- Enabling rapid prototyping, validation, and deployment for a wide range of project types.
+- Enabling rapid prototyping, validation, and deployment for a wide range of NodeJS project types.

 ### Target audience